 Oracle Beehive Conferencing requires a client installation on the computers of individual users.
-Administrators can make the Oracle Beehive Conferencing client installation package available to users through internal websites or Oracle Beehive Central.
+Administrators can make the Oracle Beehive Conferencing client installation package available to users through Oracle Beehive Central, internal websites, or traditional desktop software delivery tools.
 Users can then download and install the Oracle Beehive Conferencing client on their computers.